 Seven surprising things you can make with a trusty NutriBullet

-Smoothies and juices — my reason for living —are probably what NutriBullet is most famous for.
-So I was amazed at the long list of additional delicious things you can make —and I’ve only had one for a few weeks.
-Here are some of my favourites:
+Smoothies and juices —my reason for living —are probably what NutriBullet is most famous for.
+So I was amazed at the long list of additional delicious things I could make —and I’ve only had one for a few weeks.
+Here are just some of my favourites:

 2. Nut Butters: Store-bought nut butters often sneak in added sugars and funky preservatives.
 By making nut butters yourself you can control exactly what goes in.
 Enter NutriBullet.
 Here’s a great and very easy recipe for a delicious nut butter you can make in a NutriBullet.

-3. Date Balls: I love date balls more than guys most things.
-With over R40 for three, it’s well worth making your own.
-Often you need a mixer to make these but a NutriBullet whizzes the ingredients just like mixer can.
-This is one of my all time favourite recipes from Delicious Ella that works like a charm in the NutriBullet.
+3. Date Balls: I love date balls more than most things.
+However, with three costing close to R40 at health shops, it’s well worth making your own.
+Often you need an expensive mixer to make these but a NutriBullet whizzes the ingredients just like mixer can.
+This is one of my all time favourite recipes from Deliciously Ella that works like a charm in the NutriBullet.

 4. Nice Cream: Ok it’s not real deal ice cream but this is an amazing healthy alternative.
 Add frozen banana, coconut cream and cocoa powder into to your NutriBullet and you’ll have healthy ice cream in a flash.
-Then Add your usual ice cream toppings…the options are endless.
 Earthy Andy makes some of the best vegan ice cream recipes around.
-Earth Andy’s Peanut Butter Cookie Dough Vegan Ice Cream is what I am currently in love with.
+Her Peanut Butter Cookie Dough Vegan Ice Cream is what I am currently in love with.
 Yes, I don't get out much.

 5. Salad Dressing: Instead of shaking your salad dressing ingredients, try blending them.
 This way when the ingredients are blended they will better emulsify and last longer without separating.
-I made this Balsamic Almond and Tumeric Salad Dressing from Lemons and Basil last night and it is all kinds of good.
+I made this Balsamic Almond and Tumeric Salad Dressing from Lemons and Basil over the weekend and it is all kinds of good.

 6. Popsicles: This is fun to do and great for the little ones.
 My nephew is such a fussy eater so my genius sister puts just about anything she can into a popsicle mould.
-Especially dinosaur shaped ones.
-This superfood popsicle recipe is so easy to do in a NutriBullet.
+Especially dinosaur-shaped ones.
+This superfood popsicle recipe is loaded with healthy ingredients and so easy to do in a NutriBullet.

 7. Baby Food: A few of my friends with babies make all their baby food in a NutriBullet.
-The mamas say it really helps to create a silky smooth texture for babies with texture issues —which seems to be pretty much every baby I have ever met.
+These supermoms say it really helps to create a silky smooth texture for babies with texture issues —which seems to be pretty much every baby I've ever met.
 It’s also a great way to sneak in things like kale and other superfoods into your baby’s foods and first smoothies.
 The little squirts will never know!

-Did you know you can also use NutriBullet to whip cream, make hummus, grind coffee beans and make pancake batter?
-Now if it could just fly me to the moon it could do everything.
+You can also use NutriBullet to whip cream, make hummus, grind coffee beans and make pancake batter?
+Now if it could just fly me to the moon it could do anything.